HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 - In the long-term we will be able to finish a complete game with at least the same amount of rules we have in the classical algorithm and with better performance and efficiency.

+Slide 3 - Implementation Plan: Timeline, Tasks, & Resources
+- What are the phases/steps of your project?
+Build the timeline of your project based on the deadline for each phase.
+- Which skills are required for each phase?
+Who in your team has these skills?
+How do you plan to divide the tasks within your team?
+- Which resources do you plan to use for developing your project?
+(Qiskit libraries/modules, game engines, research papers references, etc)

 ## Implementation plan: Timeline, tasks & resources (research papers, Qiskit libraries/modules...)